The Humanoid Subtables Clear and Barrens both rather to a Thoul when it should be a Throghrin.

 ‘0th level characters are caught carousing on a throw of 6-‘ – should be ‘6 or less’.
 Also, that’s a very low roll, don’t 0 level characters roll as a 1st level character elsewhere (see Page 143.)

 ‘If caught, determine the charges’ - The current charges all assume that the character is caught by the watch/law enforcement.
 I think that failing a roll while Carousing (or performing some other hijinks) is just as, or more likely, to get the perpetrator beaten up by someone who took exception.
 There may even be a chance that the perp is killed and dumped somewhere – ditto for getting caught failing an assassination.
 Drunkeness, gambling or vandalism could easily be replaced by ‘Beaten up (lose 50% hp), Beaten bloody (lose all bar 1d4 hp) or charged with drunkenness by the authorities’, or something.
 I think it makes it all a bit more realistic – and dramatic.
-A seedy guy hanging around in seedy places is much more likely to get punched or killed than arrested – think Mos Eisley :wink: I think it’s also true for some of the other hijinks.
+A seedy guy hanging around in seedy places is much more likely to get punched or killed than arrested – think Mos Eisley I think it’s also true for some of the other hijinks.

 Page 132.